RISC-V Supervisor Extension Overview

 Background

 Supervisors, also known as operating systems (OS), are privileged programs that interface between user-programs and the hardware it runs on.
 These programs introduce important functionalities, such as paging/page tables, virtualized address spaces, and address translation.
 Paging splits memory up into manageable chunks.
 In RISC-V’s case, pages are 4KB in size.
 During the start up of an OS, page tables are defined in memory.
 These tables store the translations for virtual addresses to physical addresses.
 In order to easily support this, a register is designated to storing the pointer to the page table of a current process.
 A virtualized address spaces, or virtual memory, is assigned to each running process by the operating system.
 These address spaces are private for a given process, so no other process will be able to directly edit another process’ address space.
 However, in order for virtual memory to be possible, the pages of a virtual address space need to be mapped to physical pages.
-These physical page mappings are what’s stored in a processes page table.
+These physical page mappings are what’s stored in a process’s page table.
 Through the process of address translation, a virtual address can be converted to a physical address.
 This physical address is then what addresses main memory.
 The amount of physical pages depends on how much physical memory a processor has.

 The 32-bit RISC-V “S” Supervisor Extension adds 11 new Control and Status Registers (CSRs), 1 instruction, a 32-bit virtualized address space (Sv32), and two-level address translation.
 Some of the CSRs are subsets of machine mode CSRs.